fenasti/restaurant-ci-project/README.md

 ## Introduction

 To begin the presentation of this project, I will take the liberty of sharing a bit about my life first.
-I am a chef; that has been my profession for at least the last 10 years of my life.
-It's quite far from programming, but both have something in common: they are great tools for building things.
+I am a cook; that has been my profession for at least the last 10 years of my life.
+It's quite far from coding, but both have something in common: they are great tools for building things.

 I can no longer keep working in a kitchen, so I had to seek a different path.
 I never got to have my own restaurant; perhaps in the future it will exist physically, but for now, you can visit it online.